Q: I’ve noticed a problem with the common areas in the neighborhood; who should I contact?

-To prevent damage to the common areas, such as ruts and scalped grass, the contractor will skip mowing on days and sometimes weeks that have had unusually heavy rain.
-Our contract instructs the vendor to take no action to harm the common area, and holds them responsible for damaged caused by mowing on moist soil.
-Long grass after significant rain does not cause an increase in the mosquito population (standing water does), though the burst of newly hatched mosquitoes after a rain will perch on grasses long and short throughout the neighborhood.
+To prevent damage to the common areas, such as ruts and scalped grass, the contractor will skip mowing on days and sometimes weeks with unusually heavy rain.
+Our contract instructs the vendor to take no action to harm the common area and holds them responsible for damage caused by mowing on moist soil.
+Long grass after significant rain does not cause an increase in the mosquito population (standing water does).
+However, the burst of newly hatched mosquitoes after rain will perch on grasses long and short throughout the neighborhood.

 Twice per year, typically in early spring and late fall, the grass will be allowed to grow long enough to seed.
-This allows the turf to replenish itself without the need for the HOA to purchase and apply seed and fertilizer.
+This allows the turf to replenish itself without requiring the HOA to purchase and apply seed and fertilizer.

-If you see the grass unmowed and cannot recall a recent heavy rain event, please contact Leland Management.
-Areas do occasionally get missed, and your reports allow us to get the issue corrected quickly.
+If you see the grass unmowed and cannot recall a recent heavy rain event, please get in touch with Leland Management.
+Areas occasionally get missed, and your reports allow us to correct the issue quickly.

 Q: Who is responsible for trimming grass against homeowner fences?

-A: In order to prevent damage to homeowner property, neither the HOA or its landscaping contractor will trim grass against the exterior of a homeowner's fence.
-Homeowners are responsible for trimming the grass against the exterior side of their home's fencing.
+A: To prevent damage to homeowner property, neither the HOA nor its landscaping contractor will trim grass against the exterior of a homeowner’s fence.
+Homeowners are responsible for trimming the grass against the exterior side of their home’s fencing.

-A: We encourage homeowners to discuss concerns with their neighbors prior to involving the HOA whenever possible.
-Covenant violation reports should be forwarded to the HOA's management agent, Leland Management.
-To contact management, use the Management Contact form to the left, use the Homeowner Portal on the Leland Management website, or use the contact information below.
-Our community manager or their staff will need to witness and document the issue prior to beginning any type of enforcement on behalf of the HOA.
-Please do not use the 24 hour emergency number to report covenant violations.
+A: We encourage homeowners to discuss concerns with their neighbors before involving the HOA whenever possible.
+Covenant violation reports should be forwarded to the HOA’s management agent, Leland Management.
+To contact management, use the Management Contact form to the left, the Homeowner Portal on the Leland Management website, or the contact information below.
+Our community manager or staff will need to witness and document the issue before beginning any enforcement on behalf of the HOA.
+Please do not use the 24-hour emergency number to report covenant violations.

 1221 Admiralty Blvd.